ma-dav/ma-dav/README.md

-- 👋 Hi, I’m @mohmmedayman-dev
+- 👋 Hi, I’m Mohammed Ayman

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+A little about me

+💻 senior Android Developer
+💠 Currently learning Jetpack Compose.

 <!---
 mohmmedayman-dev/mohmmedayman-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.